coenttb/pointfree-web/README.md

 ]
 ```

-Then import the modules you need in your Swift files:

-import HttpPipeline
-import EmailAddress
-import Sitemap

-## Getting Started
-    1. Choose Your Modules: Pick the modules relevant to your project.
-For example, if you’re building an HTTP pipeline, start with HttpPipeline and SignedCookies.
-    2. Integrate: Use the utilities in your Vapor app, custom SwiftNIO server, or other web framework.
-    3. Build Your Web App: Leverage modular components to save time and focus on your app’s unique functionality.

-## Contributing

-Contributions are welcome!
-Here’s how you can help:
-    1. Report bugs or issues by opening an issue.
-    2. Submit pull requests for new features or improvements.
-    3. Share feedback to make the library better for everyone.

-## License

-swift-web is open-source software licensed under the Apache 2.0 License.
-See the [LICENSE](LICENSE).

 ## Feedback is Much Appreciated!

 If you’re working on your own Swift web project, feel free to learn, fork, and contribute.